-Figure 4outlines the high level process for data provision for assessment of FFR.
+Figure 4 Figure 4 outlines the high level process for data provision for assessment of FFR.

 The Service Provider must have installed its own Monitoring Equipment to the standard set out by the TSO in accordance with the DS3 Performance Measurement Device Standards for Fast Acting Services.